Free accounting for home businesses

 A heftier accounting tool that will suit owners of SMBs

-TurboCASH is a free accounting app that's been in continuous development since April 1985, and it's hugely popular in Europe, the US, Canada and Australia.
+TurboCASH is free accounting software that's been in continuous development since April 1985, and it's hugely popular in Europe, the US, Canada and Australia.
 It's available in 23 languages and boasts an online community of more than 100,000 users.

 Designed for small and mid-sized businesses (SMBs), it's probably a bit much for freelancers or sole traders, but if you need something a bit more useful than a cash book TurboCASH can handle VAT, debtors and creditors, purchase orders, multiple companies and multiple users.